dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 # 3) Terminology

-* haplotype-resolved assembly
+* Structural Variant: Genome variation of more than 50bp, it can be insertion, deletion, inversion, duplication, or translocation.
-* Structural Variant: genome variation of more than 50bp, it can be insertion, deletion, inversion, duplication, or translocation.
+* haplotype-resolved assembly: Haplotype-resolved assembly is a method of generating a high-quality genome assembly that distinguishes between the two copies of each chromosome that an individual inherited, one from each parent.
+In other words, it allows researchers to separate and distinguish the unique DNA sequences inherited from an individual's mother and father.
 * Phased variant
 * Population Allele frequency
 * Snakemake